2533245542/2533245542.github.io/_posts/2016-06-27-diagnostic-platform.md

 The composition of our microbiomes has been shown to be correlated with numerous disease states by growing amount of scientific literature.
 The human microbiome, therefore, has an important role in the diagnosis and early detection of various diseases.

 Microbiome data can be leveraged to achieve one of the goals of systems biology in making medicine predictive, preventive, personalized and participatory.
-This is known [P4 medicine](https://en.wikipedia.org/wiki/Leroy_Hood#Systems_medicine_and_.22P4_medicine.22).
+This is known as [P4 medicine](https://en.wikipedia.org/wiki/Leroy_Hood#Systems_medicine_and_.22P4_medicine.22).

 In the following sections, I have developed a simple deep-learning model using the microbiome data to predict the HIV status of individuals using a simple [Softmax Regression model](http://ufldl.stanford.edu/tutorial/supervised/SoftmaxRegression/).